xanmankey/FishingForPhish/docs/api.rst

 The following section provides examples and goes into more depth about using FishingForPhish.
 More examples and documentation will be added when time allows.
-The API examples are currently broken down into example code snippets (*which won't always be able to stand alone*) and a simple combined example at the end of the documentation.
+The API examples are currently broken down into example code snippets (*which unfortunately aren't always  able to stand alone due to the reliance on other sections of the code, for example initialization*) and a simple combined example at the end of the documentation.

 startFishing
 ----------